qiyanjun/books2read/_posts/2024-10-10-super-communicate.md

 - structured around the concept of "supercommunicators," individuals who excel at conveying ideas and fostering genuine relationships.

+> some of the following notes used LLM AI to help edit

 #### Key Concepts

 **1. Types of Conversations:**